prasannals/learning_purescript/2_GuideThroughTheBook/MainStoryLine/2_pattern_matching/README.md

 TIP : Use Maybe type to return "Nothing" in cases where you're unsure what your function should return.

+"Partial" is a Nullary Type Class.
+More on this in the type classes chapter.

 ## What else can we pattern match?